 My Tried & True Tips

-In case you not know, baking a chocolate cake of your dreams at home is not rocket science.
+In case you do not know, baking the chocolate cake of your dreams at home is not rocket science.
 If I have done it, you can do it as well.

 Ingredients: Make sure all the ingredients are at room temperature and measured correctly before preparing the batter.
 Else, cold ingredients straight from the fridge might affect the texture of the cake.

 - Cocoa Powder: If you are using sweetened cocoa powder add 1 Cup of sugar.
 For dark unsweetened cocoa powder add 1 ½ cup sugar.

 - Sugar: Use castor sugar or fine granulated white sugar.